Kaloya Contracting Ltd.

 Size: 2 HaFacilities: 25 campsites, pit toilets.Location: 500 metres from the junction of Green Lake Road and Highway 97.Bird watching & nature viewing are popular as well as bat viewing at twilight.
 The campground is nestled between the foothills of Mt.
 McLielan and the Okanagan River.
 Firewood is available for sale.
 Open from April 1 to mid October (weather dependent).
 Dates are subject to change.
 Check website for updates.

 Size: 98 HaFacilities: 2 campgrounds: North (80 sites) and South (88 sites), small concession, showers, flush toilets, and playground.
-South campground has a boat launch.Location: 11 km north of Summerland on Highway 97.Located on Okanagan Lake, this park is a perfect spot for swimming and water activities.
+South campground has a small concession, showers, flush toilets, playground and a boat launch.Location: 11 km north of Summerland on Highway 97.Located on Okanagan Lake, this park is a perfect spot for swimming and water activities.
 A 1 km trail lakeside connects the 2 campgrounds.
 Firewood is available for sale.
 Parking fees apply in day use parking area.
 North Park open from May 15 to mid September.
 South Park open from April 1 to mid October (weather dependent).
-Winter rates apply from mid October to late March.
+Winter rates apply from mid October to late November.

 Size: 11038 HaFacilities: 23 kms of rugged hiking trails.
 Backcountry/walk-in camping.
 7 marine sites accessible by boat only.Location: East side of Okanagan Lake south of Kelowna and north of Naramata.Beautiful rugged beaches and secluded bays are tucked along 33 km of unspoiled shoreline, with rustic campsites at various points.
 Note this is an area of the 2003 forest fires; trails re-opened in 2005.
 Vehicle parking available at north & south boundaries of park.
 Camping fees apply at marine sites.
 All camping is user maintained.